tombye/trexit/_posts/2017-10-02-camino-stages-18-to-25.markdown

 Astorga is another beautiful city which, like León, would be a great place to visit outside the Camino.

-Its claims to fame are its cathedral, the Episcopal Palace and its chocolate.
+Its claims to fame are its palace, cathedral and chocolate.

 ### The Episcopal Palace